nqkhanh2002/CinnamonBootcamp2023_PreEntrace/README.md

 2. Deep Learning Method
 3. Build a user interface (GUI) to deliver a quick demo application
 -------
-## Traditional image processing method
+## Traditional image processing Method
 1. Compute the camera calibration matrix and distortion coefficients.
 2. Apply a distortion correction to raw images.
 3. Apply a perspective transform to generate a “bird’s-eye view” of the image.